Your site has natural clusters; your linking should too

 How long does it take to process a site?

-Most sites process in minutes.
-Larger sites typically take 30 minutes to an hour for the initial build.
+Smaller sites under 1,000 pages typically process in minutes.
+Medium sites with a few thousand pages may take 10–60 minutes, and larger sites with tens of thousands of pages can take 1–2 hours for the initial build.
 Once the linking graph is built, incremental updates happen much faster as pages are added or changed.

 Can I combine cluster linking with other linking strategies?

 Yes.
-Cluster linking works alongside related searches (topical), nearby linking (geographic), and popular linking (authority-based).
+Cluster linking (linking between folders) works alongside related, nearby, popular, and top linking strategies.
 You can layer multiple strategies on the same site, each serving a different purpose.

 What if my URL structure is complex or inconsistent?